+Incompatible land uses in or adjacent to mineral aggregate reserve areas shall be discouraged and only permitted in accordance with the policies of Section 4.4.2.1 (a) to (c).
 For the purposes of this policy, adjacent lands shall generally include lands within 300 m of sand and gravel resources areas and within 500 m of bedrock resource areas.

-- 2. Notwithstanding Policy 1, development in areas identified as Tertiary Sand and Gravel Resources and Bedrock Resource Area on Schedule D, or on adjacent lands, which are part of the urban built up area of the Town of Prescott, or which are constrained by other existing land uses, shall be permitted. - 3.
+- 2. Notwithstanding Policy 1, development in areas identified as Tertiary Sand and Gravel Resources and Bedrock Resource Area on Schedule D, or on adjacent lands, which are part of the urban built up area of the Town of Prescott shall be permitted.
+Proposals for development within the Tertiary Sand and Gravel Resources and Bedrock Resource Area as a result of constraints resulting from existing development will be evaluated on a site-specific basis by the Town. - 3.
 It is recognized that there is potential for deposits of mineral aggregate resources to exist outside of the areas identified on Schedule D. The extraction of mineral aggregate resources may be permitted outside of the areas identified on Schedule D where there is sufficient quantity and quality of mineral aggregate resources to warrant extraction, as determined on a case-by-case basis. - 4.
 The Town shall work with the United Counties of Leeds and Grenville in their preparation of an Aggregate Resources Master Plan to refine the deposits of mineral aggregate resources identified by the Province, and more accurately identify and examine the extent and viability of the potential mineral aggregate resources in the United Counties and in the Town of Prescott. - 5.
 Extractions of any size shall be undertaken in a manner which minimizes social and environmental impacts. - 6.
 Mineral aggregate resource conservation shall be undertaken, including through the use of accessory aggregate recycling facilities within operations, wherever feasible. - 7.
 Development in or adjacent to an area of known mineral or aggregate resources, shall be located and buffered sufficiently to ensure that the extraction is not limited and that the development is not affected by the noise, dust or other health and public safety issues that are related to the extractive activity. - 8.
 New mineral aggregate extraction operations shall be permitted in the areas identified as Tertiary Sand and Gravel Resources and Bedrock Resource Area on Schedule D, provided that separation distances are established in accordance with Ministry of the Environment, Conservation and Park's D-Series Guidelines to ensure that they are not offensive and do not create a nuisance as a result of noise, hours of operations, odour, traffic generation, air emissions or other means.
 New mineral aggregate operations should be screened from view to the greatest extent possible.
 New or expanded mineral aggregate operations should also not negatively affect existing and future adjacent land uses, social values, and the environment.